 - Child Support – Any past owed child support payments and existing payments required are non-dischargeable regardless of how old they are.
 You must pay these, even when in arrears, to stop state collection efforts.

 - Alimony – Court-ordered alimony does not qualify for discharge either; therefore, you must pay all back owed and future payments.

 - Taxes – Taxes, especially within the past few years, will not discharge in Chapter 7.

 - Debts from Fraud, or Death and Injury from Intoxicated Driving – Any civil judgments for a death or injury claim arising from driving while under the influence cannot be discharged in Chapter 7.
 Likewise, any debt that is the result of fraud, including writing bounced checks or civil cases for fraud, cannot discharge.

 Do You Need to File for Chapter 7 Bankruptcy?
 Contact a Local Bankruptcy Attorney First

 If you find yourself overwhelmed with monthly debt payments and you can no longer make those payments with your existing income, you might qualify for Chapter 7 bankruptcy.
 Chapter 7 has strict qualification measures; therefore, you should speak with an attorney before assuming you qualify.

-The attorneys at Hames, Anderson, Whitlow & O’Leary can help you with your Chapter 7 case.
+Our attorneys can help you with your Chapter 7 case.
 We will assess your existing debts and help determine if you qualify for Chapter 7.
 If you do, our team will begin the process, including filing the necessary paperwork and guiding you through each step that you must complete so that your case is not unnecessarily delayed.